ProsperousHeart/cheatsheets/README.md

 # cheatsheets
 This repo will be all of the cheatsheets I would like to create for myself to be used with referral

+At some point this page will look like [this](https://github.com/ProsperousHeart/XlsxWriter/blob/master/CONTRIBUTING.md) but for now, what's on this page will suffice. ^_^

 # Why Did I Create This?

 Honestly?
 Mostly for me. :)